rhymezip/TerminalMessenger/README.md

     **Tunnel Opening:** Enter your secret "Tunnel Key".
 This key is the master cipher for your messages and is NEVER stored online.
     **Messaging:** Type your message and hit Enter.
 You will hear a "Bell" notification when your partner replies.
     **Exit Strategy:** Type q and hit Enter to collapse the tunnel and return to the main menu safely.

+* ## 🗺️ Roadmap & Future Developments

+We are constantly working to make Terminal Messenger the most secure CLI chat tool.
+Here is our path forward:

+   **🌍 Multi-Language Support:** We aim to implement a localization system.
+Contributors are welcome to add Turkish, German, Spanish, and more.

+   **🕵️ Metadata & Username Anonymity:** Currently, usernames are masked with SHA-256.
+While the message content is 100% secure, we are working on a more advanced relay system to further decouple identities from room IDs.

+   **📁 Encrypted File Transfer:** Implementation of a system to send small files (base64 encoded) through the same AES-256 encrypted tunnel.

+   **📉 Auto-Destructing Messages:** A "Burn After Reading" feature that deletes messages from the Firebase database after a set period.

+   **🔑 Multi-Factor Authentication (MFA):** Adding a second layer of security via mobile or email codes for the login process.

+* ## 🤝 Contributing

+Terminal Messenger is an open-source project and we love contributions!

+   **Reporting Bugs:** If you find a security hole or a connection bug, please open an issue immediately.

+   **Feature Requests:** Have a cool idea?
+Let us know!

+   **Code Quality:** We strictly follow the "Zero-Knowledge" policy.
+Any contribution must ensure that the Tunnel Key never touches the server side.

+"The only way to keep a secret is to make sure no one else knows you have one."

 ---